Best Things to Do in Decatur, Georgia

 Treats in Decatur

 Two ice cream shops and four coffee shops in the downtown area—enough fun for all.
 Jeni’s Splendid Ice Creams and Butter & Cream offer flavors you won’t find in the freezer section at the supermarket.
 The menus feature favorites and seasonal picks.
 For popsicle lovers, enjoy Steel City Pops on Church Street.
 For candy and more, visit Greene’s Fine Foods and Rocket Fizz.
-Get a coffee at Dancing Goats Coffee Bar, Bar Crema, or Java Monkey (insider tip: if you go for the chai latte, ask for a splash of vanilla), or go for a Starbucks on the square.
+Get a coffee at Dancing Goats Coffee Bar or go for a Starbucks on the square.

 Shopping in Decatur